This week, we take a look at the Wolf watch winder – a high-end watch winder that promises to keep your automatic watches ready for action.

 Will a watch winder damage my watch?

 Unless you have a very accurate watch, all automatics will lose or gain time, and so a watch winder is not a grab and go solution comparable to just having a decent quartz in your watch box.
 However, there are some use cases where a winder makes absolute sense: moon phases or annual calendars are a pain to set up, and having them at more or less the right time is an easier adjustment than setting them up from a standing start.
-Some say a winder will cause excessive wear to your watch but if you wore it every day there would be little difference.
+Some say a winder will cause excessive wear to your watch, but there would be little difference if you wore it every day.
 Others say not using a winder will make the watch eventually risk seizure as the oils dry.
 Neither of these arguments seems particularly compelling to me: you can decide for yourself.

 Are Wolf Watch Winders better than Barrington?